 It is the second largest lake of fujigoko, and is located north of Mount Fuji.

-It has a length of about 5.5 km from east to west.
+It has a length of about 3.5 km from east to west.

 To the south and southwest of this lake, Aokigahara forest spreads.

 This lake contains much plankton, so many small freshwater fish such as crucian carp and Japanese smelt live in the lake.